This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Blackberries: These little gems are packed with antioxidants and fiber, contributing to overall health and well-being.
 Their tartness balances the sweetness of the banana and dragon fruit.

 • Banana: The banana adds creaminess and natural sweetness to the smoothie, while also providing potassium, an essential electrolyte.
+For an extra thick and frosty texture, you can freeze bananas before blending.

 Where to Buy Elderberry Syrup